 Repeat the process with each picture and mat.

-- Instead of using a dry erase marker or crayon to trace the letter, ask child to form the letter with play dough and place it on the letter.
+Instead of using a dry erase marker to trace the letter, give your child playdough to create lines and shapes to make the letter.